Intelligent-Instruments-Lab/iil.is/src/routes/news/organic-intelligence.md

 **Application procedure:**

 The workshop is free and we are running it in the afternoon in order to be able to include people who might be busy during the day.
-Applicants must send in a short application using this form (link here!!!!) before 30th of January.
+Applicants must send in a short application using this form [HERE](https://forms.office.com/e/pCCH3rv6DM) before 30th of January.
 We will aim to select a diverse group of 8 people for the workshop.
 Applicants will receive notifications on the 3rd of February.

 <br>